Sigma Theta Tau International Research Grant Opportunities

 Deadline for Applicants

-All applications and letters of support MUST be received online by 11:59pm (HST) on Sunday, 1 December 2013.
-We highly encouage you to begin and complete your submission before Sunday, 1 December 2013.
+All applications and letters of support MUST be received online by 11:59pm Hawaii-Aleutian Standard Time (HST) on Wednesday, 1 July 2015.
+We highly encouage you to begin and complete your submission before Wednesday, 1 July 2015.
 This will allowing extra time for your Letters of Support to be completed prior to the deadline.

 General Instructions for Applicants

 - All applications must be submitted via the online submission system.
 In addition, all submitted information must be in English.
 Applications sent in by other methods (i.e., mail, e-mail, fax, etc.) will not be reviewed or considered for funding.
-We highly encouage you to begin and complete your submission before Sunday, 1 December 2013.
-This will allowing extra time for your Letters of Support to be completed prior to the deadline.
+We highly encourage you to begin and complete your submission before Wednesday, 1 July 2015.
+This will allow extra time for your Letters of Support to be completed prior to the deadline.

 - Failure to follow the guidelines for preparation of grant proposal negates future funding.